dodir-sec/teeto/README.md

 # TEETO: Web Application Data Scanner

 ## Overview
-Teeto is a Chrome Extension designed to enhance web application security and development by scanning for and identifying endpoints, secrets, and parameters embedded within web applications.
+Teeto is an Extension designed to enhance web application security and development by scanning for and identifying endpoints, secrets, and parameters embedded within web applications.

 ## Features
 Teeto offers a range of functionalities tailored for developers and security enthusiasts: